Welcome to: James Russell Publishing

 "Every 20,000 miles you need to replace the cam chain tensioners on the 99-06 model years of Twin-Cam engines and this replacement is expensive.
 But even the new hydraulic-operated cam chain adjusters still have those cam chain plastic followers and they too can and will fail, only later down the road when the engine is out of warranty coverage, so you will pay for it!"

 6. The crankshafts on Harley's can suddenly go out of balance.
 The repair is expensive.
-I had a new Harley crank fail at just 6,000 miles.
-Most riders are lucky, but there is a weakness in some crankshafts that randomly fail.
-The crank flywheels are "pressed" together onto the crankshaft and are not welded (crankpin to flywheel) and it can slip.
+I had a new Twin-Cam engine crankshaft fail at just 6,000 miles.
+Many riders are lucky, but there is a weakness in the crankshafts that randomly fail.
+The crank flywheels are "pressed" together onto the crankshaft and are not welded (crankpin to flywheel) and the crank pin and flywheels can slip.
 This is a very old design and outdated in this modern world.
-However, welding fixes the problem.
+However, welding the crankpin to the flywheels fixes the problem.
 You will notice big-inch motors all have welded crankpins to their flywheels to stop this flywheel slipping out of balance problem.
-You know you have a slipped crankshaft when engine vibration gets stronger than normal.
+You know you have a slipped crankshaft when engine vibration gets stronger than normal and does not go away.
 It will feel like a motor mount has broken, allowing the engine and frame to shake more, but it will be silent.
-I you suspect this problem always tighten the motor mounts and look for broken or worn rubber grommets in the mounts first.
+If you suspect this problem, always tighten the motor mounts and look for broken or worn rubber grommets in the mounts first.
 It could be a minor fix.
 If not, the entire engine must be torn down and engine cases split to fix the crankshaft.
 The dealer may on install a new H-D crank that is not welded... it is still not a good idea even if it is a covered H-D warrantee repair.
 Riders who do have vibration problems?
 Dealers enjoy telling them, "All Harley's Vibrate!"
 This is true, but up to a limit of course.
 Don't expect dealers to be eager to fix your vibrating bike.
 Many riders are given the run-around even when the crankshaft has shifted out of balance.

 "Don't you believe those salespersons and parts managers when they tell you the defects have been fixed in the new Twin-Cam engines... they have not been fixed, the same failures still occur!"